 After you join the HackerRank interview, you can confirm the candidate's presence or any other participant by looking at the colored name of the participant at the top left corner of the screen.
 The quality of their internet connection is also displayed.

 The key features of the candidate's workspace are discussed below.

 Code Editor and Programming Languages

-The interview interface has a built-in code editor which supports a variety of programming languages.
+The interview interface has a built-in code editor that supports various programming languages.
 HackerRank Interviews supports more than 40 programming languages.
 These are available in the drop-down menu in the top right corner of the page.
 You can change the language for each question.
-However, if you have disabled certain languages during question creation, then you can choose only enabled languages.
+However, if you have disabled specific languages during question creation, you can choose only enabled languages.

-The virtual whiteboard tool lets candidates and interviewers sketch diagrams using easy tools from the toolbar.
-When the interviewer ends the Interview, the sketches present on the whiteboard get captured and are available in the candidate’s report.
-For more information on Whiteboards, refer to the Interviewing with Whiteboards article
+The virtual whiteboard lets candidates and interviewers sketch diagrams using easy tools from the toolbar.
+When the interviewer ends the interview, the sketches present on the whiteboard get captured and are available in the candidate's report.
+For more information on Whiteboards, refer to the Interviewing with Whiteboards article.

 Run Tests and Run Code